matthew-brett/transforms3d/doc/gimbal_lock.rst

 .. image:: images/spitfire_y.png

-followed by a yaw-like turn of the nose towards the viewer (and the tail away from the viewer):
+Now we'd like to do a turn of the nose towards the viewer (and the tail away from the viewer):

 .. image:: images/spitfire_hoped.png